thecodersguild/learning-vagrant-for-wordpress/README.md

 If `curl` output `Hello World!` you have success!
 Next try `http://99.99.99.99/` in your favorite browser and you should get the same result.

+##The End (Currently)
+If you've made it this far then you have finished what we have written thus far in our guide.
+We hope it helped.

 ##%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%